CymatiCorp/CyKit/FAQ.md

    Yes.

 * How do I remove the sensor contact?<br>
    Turn the black contact a quarter-turn, do not over-tighten!
+(Known to break)

 * What are the sensor contacts made out of?<br>
    gold coated with a polymer.